takahiroaoki/gorm-performance/README.md

 This is the repository for performance test of gorm.

 ## Requirement
-Docker Desktop
+- Docker Desktop
+- VSCode & Dev Container Extension

-※The maintainer use codespaces.
+※The maintainer uses codespaces.

 ## Local Setup